Preparing for Departure

 Student Visa/Study Permit

-Apply for travel documents and students visa/study permit and check the validity of the documents.
+Apply for travel documents and student visa/study permit and check the validity of the documents.
 Some countries require students to have proof of insurance and accommodation confirmation before a student visa can be issued so you must check their specific requirements.

 - Verify your passport is valid for at least 6 months after the end of your programme.
 If it is not valid for at least 6 months after the end of your programme, you will need to renew your passport.